Mirandadaa/mica-gd300/lectures/w2-ae-basics.md

 Keep it *Square Pixels* unless you will be using video footages from a video camcorder.

 ### Frame Rate
 We will use 24 fps.
+I mentioned this earlier, but once you set the frame rate, you do not want to change it in the middle of the production.

 ### Duration
 This is the duration of your comp.
 There are 4 numbers separated by a semicolon as in `hour;minute;second;frame`.
 In my case, I typed in `0;00;10;00`, which is 10-second long.
 Or, you can just type in `1000` and After Effects will convert it properly.